The Children of Willesden Lane

 Parents Need to Know

-Parents need to know that The Children of Willesden Lane is internationally acclaimed pianist Mona Golabek's memoir of her Viennese mother, Lisa Jura Golabek.
+Parents need to know that The Children of Willesden Lane is internationally acclaimed pianist Mona Golabek's biography of her Viennese mother, Lisa Jura Golabek.
 At 14, Lisa was one of more than 9,500 mostly Jewish children sent to the United Kingdom on the Kindertransport to escape Nazi persecution.
 There, with the help of others, Lisa was able to continue her training and pursue her ambition to become a concert pianist.
 Violence is always in the background and triggers the story with the brutal arrest of Lisa's father, increasing restrictions imposed on Jews in Vienna, and the Night of Broken Glass.
 And there's the continuous bombing of London.
 The only swearing is in German, and there's no sex other than kissing.
 (The play The Pianist of Willesden Lane is adapted from this book.)

 What's the story?

 Based on the true story of author Mona Golabek's mother, Lisa Jura Golabek, THE CHILDREN OF WILLESDEN LANE begins when Lisa, a 14-year-old piano prodigy in Vienna, is sadly told by her piano instructor that he's no longer allowed to teach Jewish children.
 The restrictions in the city rapidly mount, and when her parents are able to secure a place on the Kindertransport to London, they send Lisa to what they hope will be safety.
 After a few false starts, she winds up at a hostel on Willesden Lane, which miraculously has a piano.
 The matron reads about an upcoming audition at the Royal Academy of Music.
 After Lisa's daily work at a factory, she practices long hours, despite war shortages and illness.
-Her new friends help her prepare, but what really motivates her is the promise she made to her mother to \"hold on\" to her music.
+Her new friends help her prepare, but what really motivates her is the promise she made to her mother to "hold on" to her music.
 Lisa's relentless in her pursuit of perfection at the keyboard and efforts to rescue her younger sister, who arrives on the very last Kindertransport.
 When Lisa finds out that she passed the audition, the whole hostel applauds.
 Then she begins the hard work of training with a master teacher to achieve her goal of becoming a concert pianist.